Warm Up and Stretch

 You should also stretch after training – try doing this in a warm shower, holding each stretch for 30 - 40 seconds to help clear waste products from the muscles, improve post-exercise flexibility and stimulate the muscle receptors that promote relaxation.

-Click the button on the right to access our Swimfit Stretching Guide widget, your interactive guide to warming up.
+Click the button on the right to access our Stretching Guide widget, your interactive guide to warming up.

 Once you’ve completed your stretching routine, you should continue to warm-up your body before attempting to thrash out your fastest freestyle lap!

 Your swimming session should resemble a gradual build-up in intensity.